The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/leveling-guide.md

 As RDM is a job that starts at 50, you’re guaranteed to have your AoE tools no matter which dungeon you sync to.
 3+ target AoE in this level range is simply Verthunder II and Veraero II into Scatter.
 We do not have an AoE mana spender so do not bother using any enchanted weaponskills outside of single target.

-For single target, we alternate between casting Jolt->Verthunder and Jolt->Veraero, keeping our mana levels relatively balanced.
+For single target, we alternate between casting Jolt -> Verthunder and Jolt -> Veraero, keeping our mana levels relatively balanced.
 You only have a single melee combo step at this level range, but it is still worth using whenever you amass enough mana.

-Use Corps-a-corps on cooldown and not for movement.
+Use Corps-a-corps on cooldown (CD) and not for movement.
 It is a damaging oGCD that simply happens to move you.

 ## Levels 26-51